cabforum/code-signing/docs/CSBR.md

 * It is used within a Timestamp Token and the date of the `genTime` field is not greater than 2022-04-30.

 ##### 7.1.3.2.2 ECDSA

+[EDITOR: The BRs in section 7.1.3.2.1 include the exact encodings.
+Should we update?]

 The CA SHALL use one of the following signature algorithms: